geo-mac/Rioxx-development/model/rioxx-schema-examples.md

 ### Example 4
-This example uses the same data as in Example 3, our principal Rioxx use case.
-However, in this example multiple name identifiers are modelling hierarchically rather than using whitespace.
+This example uses the same data as in [Example 3,](https://github.com/geo-mac/Rioxx-development/blob/development/model/rioxx-schema-examples.md#example-3) our principal Rioxx use case.
+However, in this example multiple name identifiers are modelled hierarchically rather than using whitespace.
+To support hierarchy while maintaining existing `rioxxterms:author` semantics, `dc:creator`, `pids`, and `pid` are introduced as child elements for `rioxxterms:author`.

-All other aspect of this example remain the same as in Example 3.
+All other aspect of this example remain the same as in [Example 3](https://github.com/geo-mac/Rioxx-development/blob/development/model/rioxx-schema-examples.md#example-3).

 ```
 <rioxx xsi:schemaLocation="http://www.rioxx.net/schema/v3.0/rioxx/ http://www.rioxx.net/schema/v3.0/rioxx/rioxx.xsd">